rainbowbreeze/yellowbutler/bot/README.md

 In order to communicate with the external world, YellowBot needs at least one surface.
 Telegram is the default surface, and in order to configure it, a bot key and a chat_id are required.
 There are many tutorials and guides that walk thru the process.
-Once configured the bot, add these options to activate quick commands in Telegram interface checkfornews - Check news from various sources
+Once configured the bot, add these options to activate quick commands in Telegram interface checkfornews - Check news from various sources newssources - Return the list of news sources